kpbongat/odin-signUpForm/README.md

 # odin-signUpForm
-My seventh TOP project.
+My sixth TOP project.
 A sign-up page using form.